Random Projection

 Lemma 2 actually states that $\vert\vert Z\vert\vert ^2$ is well-concentrated to its expectation.

 Due to the discussion in the last section, this can be interpreted as a concentration bound for $\vert\vert Z\vert\vert ^2$, which is a sum of $Y_1^2,Y_2^2,\ldots,Y_k^2$.
-This hints us to use Chernoff-like bounds.
-However, for uniformly random unit vector $Y$, $Y_i$’s are not independent (because of the constraint that $\vert\vert Y\vert\vert =1$).
+This suggests using Chernoff-like bounds.
+However, for a uniformly random unit vector $Y$, the $Y_i$’s are not independent (because of the constraint that $\vert\vert Y\vert\vert =1$).
 We overcome this by generating uniform unit vectors from independent normal distributions.

 The following is a very useful fact regarding the generation of uniform unit vectors.